NoxTheCubeman/Arctenox-s-AI-Image-Generator/README.md

 ## Deploying

 This will eventually be deployed to static hosting service like Netlify.
-I will also add Gemini 2.5 Pro at a later date into here.
+I will also add Gemini 2.5 Pro and other paid google img gen models at a later date into this.